The Hundred (cricket): History

-A new city-based cricket Twenty20 competition similar to the Indian Premier League was first proposed by the England and Wales Cricket Board (ECB) in September 2016.
+A new city-based cricket Twenty20 competition was first proposed by the England and Wales Cricket Board (ECB) in September 2016.
 Following early discussions between the 18 first-class counties, the Professional Cricketers' Association (PCA) and the Marylebone Cricket Club (MCC) they voted 16–3 in favour of developing the competition.
-On 26 April 2017, members of the ECB voted by 38-3 to push ahead with the new competition.
+On 26 April 2017, members of the ECB voted by 38–3 to push ahead with the new competition.

 The idea of switching the competition from the established Twenty20 format to an entirely new type of cricket was first proposed by Sanjay Patel, the ECB's chief commercial officer, in a private October 2017 meeting with senior cricket officials.
 He argued that the hundred ball format would be simpler to understand for new audiences that the competition wants to attract.

-Former England player and Northern Superchargers head coach Dani Hazell stated that the tournament would help with investment into the women’s regional structure and the tournament would be an important learning experience for domestic players.
+Former England player and Northern Superchargers head coach Dani Hazell stated that the tournament would help with investment into the women's regional structure and the tournament would be an important learning experience for domestic players.

 The tournament was delayed by a year due to the COVID-19 pandemic.

+The profitability of The Hundred has been a subject of debate.
+In 2016, a report produced by Deloitte had predicted the tournament would make about £27m profit per year.
+The ECB reported in 2022 that The Hundred had made an £11.8m profit.
+A report produced in 2023 by Fanos Hira, a chartered accountant, and assisted by ECB chairman Richard Thompson, showed a loss of £9m in its first two years.
+These figures do not include the £24.7m promised to the counties and MCC.
+The ECB's chief executive Richard Gould said he expected the tournament was "here to stay" beyond the current deal with Sky Sports, which runs until 2028.

+For the third season of The Hundred, it was announced that the 100-ball cricket competition would be collaborating with Marvel Comics.
+A selection of Marvel's characters, such as Hulk, Iron Man and Black Panther featured in digital content with players from across all eight teams to introduce the competition to new audiences.